-Just before the course starts you will receive a Student Course Booklet and be given access to the University of Melbourne Learning Management System (LMS) course site.
+Upon registration, you will receive a Student Course Guide (pdf) by email, and be given access to the University of Melbourne Learning Management System (LMS) course site.

 Each week of the course (6 in Summer and 9 in Autumn/Spring), course material will be released at the start of the week.
 Typically students will need to:

 - Watch lecture videos and take appropriate notes (depending on your experience with the topic)

 - Complete practice sheet questions.
 The practice sheets given are the absolute MINIMUM you would need to do for each topic

 - Check your answers and watch the corresponding solution video if necessary

 - Do extra follow up questions from the additional material, located in Extra Resources on LMS, if you need extra practice.
 Your prior experience will determine how much you need to do to learn each technique

 - Initiate online consultations with the Course Coordinator as necessary.